silencedogwood/silencedogwood.github.io/_notes/hpmor.md

 "For although you are ambitious, you have no ambition...
 I expect you will grasp at any opportunity for advancement which falls into your hands.
 But there is no great ambition that you are driven to accomplish, and you will not *make* your opportunities.
 At best, you will grasp your way upward into Minister of Magic, or some other high-position of unimportance, never breaking the bounds of your existence." - 1073

+"Harry had read once, somewhere, that the opposite of happiness wasn't sadness, but boredom; and the author had gone on to say that to find happiness in life you asked yourself not what would make you happy, but what would excite you." - p 1653

 **Nihil supernum.**

 In Chapter 8, Harry predicts he'll have to convince Hermione he's smart so he gives her the drink that makes you spit it out before she asks him to prove he's smart and then claims to clean the mess by snapping his fingers.